Mary Poppins (film): Legacy

 Mary Poppins is widely considered Walt Disney's "crowning achievement".
-It was the only film of Disney's to garner a Best Picture nomination at the Oscars in his lifetime.
+It was the only Disney film to receive a Best Picture nomination in his lifetime.

-The newly constructed Walt Disney World Monorail System benefited from the film because of the profits the movie generated.
-Some profits from this movie were taken to help fund the Disney World Monorail system.
-Disney's monorail system pays homage to this film by naming the MAPO (MAry POppins) safety system included on all Disney monorails.
-Also, all Walt Disney World Railroad steam locomotives are fitted with a boiler safety device marked "MAPO."
+Some of the profits from the film were used to build the Walt Disney World Monorail System; reflecting this is the MAPO (MAry POppins) safety system included on all Disney monorails.
+Walt Disney World's Railroad steam locomotives are also fitted with a boiler safety device marked MAPO.

 Never at ease with the handling of her property by Disney or the way she felt she had been treated, Travers never agreed to another Poppins/Disney adaptation.
-So fervent was Travers' dislike of the Disney adaptation and of the way she felt she had been treated during the production that when producer Cameron Mackintosh approached her about the stage musical in the 1990s, she acquiesced on the conditions that he use only English-born writers and that no one from the film production be directly involved.
+So fervent was her dislike of the Disney adaptation, and of how she felt she had been treated during the production, that when producer Cameron Mackintosh approached her about the stage musical in the 1990s, she acquiesced on the conditions that he use only English-born writers and that no one from the film production be directly involved.